weimeilin79/avroprotobuf/README.md

 You will be able to see the result in the MongoDB

-In a new broswer, connect to the MongoDB container
+In a new terminal, connect to the MongoDB container

 ```
 docker exec -it mongodb bash